-There are no ends about how a text design can be in lapel pins.
+There are no ends to how a text design can be in lapel pins.
 In some cases, it is a line struck through the center of the art on the pin.
 In some cases, the text is all there is.
 Some texts are decorative, some are informative, and some yet are a combination of the two.
-But however the design may be, the actual production method remains pretty much the same in the case of all of them.
+But however, the design may be, the actual production method remains pretty much the same in the case of all of them.

 Issues with Text Pins